Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Experiments

 We evaluate CoGHP on the OGBench suite \cite{park2024ogbench}, a comprehensive benchmark for offline goal-conditioned RL that features diverse navigation and manipulation environments (Figure \ref{fig:envs}).
 The navigation tasks include pointmaze, which involves controlling a 2-D point mass, and antmaze, which involves controlling a quadrupedal Ant agent with 8 degrees of freedom.
 We test across three environment sizes (medium, large, and giant) to assess how CoGHP's long-horizon reasoning capabilities scale with increasing maze complexity.
 For manipulation tasks, we focus on the cube and scene environments to evaluate distinct aspects of object interaction.
 The cube task requires arranging blocks into target configurations through pick-and-place operations.
 We examine single, double, and triple cube variants to understand how performance scales with the number of objects requiring coordination.
 The scene environment presents a more sophisticated challenge, demanding multi-step sequential interactions such as unlocking, opening, placing, and closing operations in the correct order.
 This environment is particularly well-suited for evaluating long-horizon sequential reasoning and the agent's ability to handle diverse, structured object interactions.
 We additionally report results on the pixel-based tasks with high-dimensional observations (visual-antmaze and visual-cube) in Appendix~\ref{subsection:pixel-based_env}.
 Following OGBench's evaluation protocol, we test five predefined state-goal pairs per environment and report the average success rate for all tasks.

-We evaluate CoGHP against six representative algorithms from OGBench.
-Goal-Conditioned Behavioral Cloning (GCBC) \cite{lynch2020learning, ghosh2019learning} formulates goal-conditioned control as a supervised learning problem by cloning the demonstrated action at each state–goal pair.
+We evaluate CoGHP against eight representative algorithms from OGBench and recent offline GCRL studies.
+Goal-Conditioned Behavioral Cloning (GCBC) \cite{lynch2020learning, ghosh2019learning} formulates goal-conditioned control as a supervised learning problem by cloning the demonstrated action at each state--goal pair.
 Goal-Conditioned Implicit V-Learning (GCIVL) and Implicit Q-Learning (GCIQL) \cite{kostrikov2021offline} both fit expectile-based value (and Q-value) estimators on offline data and then extract policies through advantage-weighted regression or behavior-constrained actor updates.
 Quasimetric RL (QRL) \cite{wang2023optimal} learns a goal-conditioned value function parameterized as an asymmetric quasimetric, enforcing the triangle inequality as a structural constraint.
-Contrastive RL (CRL) \cite{eysenbach2022contrastive} uses a contrastive objective to train a Monte Carlo–style value estimator and performs a single-step policy improvement.
+Contrastive RL (CRL) \cite{eysenbach2022contrastive} uses a contrastive objective to train a Monte Carlo--style value estimator and performs a single-step policy improvement.
 Finally, Hierarchical Implicit Q-Learning (HIQL) \cite{park2023hiql} leverages a unified value function to derive separate high-level subgoal and low-level action policies via distinct advantage-weighted losses.
+We further compare against two recent offline GCRL methods, Option-aware Temporally Abstracted Value learning (OTA) \cite{ahn2026option}, which incorporates option-aware temporal abstraction into value learning to obtain better high-level policies, and Subgoal Advantage-Weighted Policy Bootstrapping (SAW) \cite{zhou2026flattening}, which trains a flat goal-conditioned policy by bootstrapping from subgoal-conditioned policies.
 Against these diverse baselines, we evaluate CoGHP's performance to demonstrate the effectiveness of our approach.
 Complete hyperparameter settings, including the number of latent subgoals generated by CoGHP, are provided in Appendix~\ref{appendix:implementation_details}.
 We include additional experiments, including hyperparameter ablation studies, in Appendix~\ref{section:additional_experiments}.